wayn-r/lovelace-lcars-card/flattened_codebase.md

         (this._layoutEngine as any).tempSvgContainer = svgElement;
       }

-      // Clear previous layout and visibility triggers this._layoutEngine.clearLayout();
+      this._layoutEngine.clearLayout();

-      // Parse config and add elements to layout engine const getShadowElement = (id: string): Element | null => {
+      const getShadowElement = (id: string): Element | null => {
         return this.shadowRoot?.querySelector(`#${CSS.escape(id)}`) || null;
       };